Lucas Scott: Early seasons

 At the beginning of the first season, 16-year-old Lucas Scott is recruited by coach Whitey Durham to play for the Ravens basketball team after most of the players are suspended for drunk-driving.
 He soon has troubles with his half-brother Nathan, who is also the Ravens captain, because Nathan wants to remain the star of the team and feels threatened by Lucas's arrival.
 Encouraged by Dan, who also wants Lucas off the team, Nathan and his teammates make life difficult for Lucas, on one occasion kidnapping him and throwing him into a ditch.
 Nevertheless, Lucas is determined to stay on the team (although he removes the name "Scott" from his jersey).
-He is attracted to and shares a deep emotional connection with Peyton (Nathan's girlfriend).
+He’s also had a big crush for Peyton (Nathan's girlfriend) for years, but he’s never had the courage to talk to her, until he goes help her with her broken down car and two finally speak for the first time, immediately developing a deep emotional connection.
 Disgusted by Nathan's behavior towards his brother, she eventually breaks up with him.
 Nathan retaliates by pursuing Lucas's best friend Haley, who agrees to tutor Nathan in return for him leaving Lucas alone.
-Lucas and Peyton fall in love, but Peyton is initially scared of a romance with Lucas (not wanting to be "serious" with him)."With Arms Outstretched."
-One Tree Hill, The WB.
-November 18, 2003.
-Season 1 Episode 9.
-Lucas is devastated and starts seeing Peyton's best friend, Brooke, at the same moment Peyton realizes she has made a mistake in turning Lucas away.
-He soon cheats on Brooke with Peyton, though sex is never involved in the betrayal.
-On the night that Lucas and Peyton are about to tell Brooke about their affair, Lucas and Keith are involved in a car accident, and, for the first time in the series, Dan calls Lucas his son so that Lucas can get immediate treatment.
-Lucas wakes up from a short coma and wants to be with Peyton, but Peyton ends their affair for Brooke's sake after Brooke finds out about their tryst.
+Lucas and Peyton’s bond keeps growing as they soon fall in love, but Peyton is initially scared of a romance with him (due to her fear of letting someone in because of the big losses she experienced) and rejects him.
+Lucas, devastated and heartbroken, starts dating Peyton's best friend, Brooke, as a rebound for her, but at the same time Peyton realizes she has made a mistake in turning Lucas away.
+He soon ends up cheating on Brooke with Peyton (though they don’t sleep together) because the two can’t deny how they feel towards each other anymore and he knows she is the one for him.
+On the night that Lucas and Peyton are about to tell Brooke they want to be together, he and Keith are involved in a car accident, and, for the first time in the series, Dan calls Lucas his son so that Lucas can get immediate treatment.
+Lucas wakes up from a short coma and breaks up with Brooke in order to be with Peyton, but she tearfully ends things with him too despite loving him out of guilt for betraying her best friend.
 Lucas's feelings towards Dan are challenged when he learns that Dan wanted joint custody of Lucas, but Karen refused.
 He also finds himself in Dan's position when Brooke claims to be pregnant, although this turns out to be false as Brooke was lying to seek her revenge on Lucas for breaking her heart.
-His friendship with Peyton is broken once she learns he had a one-night stand with new resident Nicki not long after she ended their affair.
+His friendship with Peyton is broken too once she learns he’s had a one-night stand with new resident Nicki not long after she broke up with him.
 However, his relationship with Nathan improves as Lucas realizes that he got a better deal than Nathan, who is damaged as a result of being raised by Dan.
 Wanting a fresh start, Lucas decides to leave town with Keith.
 Lucas and Nathan have a final conversation where Nathan calls Lucas his brother and Lucas says, "I'll miss you, little brother."
 Before leaving with Keith, he goes to say goodbye to Haley and discovers that she and Nathan have married.